 Key Stage 3

 In year 7 and 8 pupils are set according to ability with 8 classes in each year group.
-Pupils are assessed every half term and Homework is set half termly.
+Pupils follow the Maths Mastery course in both years and are assessed every half term.
+Homework is set half termly.

 Pupils are encouraged to access the 'MyMaths' website to aid independent learning.

 It is essential that pupils come to school equipped with a range of suitable mathematical instruments.
 Equipment is available for purchase in the School Resources Centre.